CacheAngus/frontend_temp/README.md

-## Letter of Credit Sample Application

-To deploy this application, run the provided install script by using the following command:

-`./installers/install.sh`
+## Merging smart contracts

+Welcome to lockness!
+If this is your first time running our application run the following commands.

+`cd $COMPOSER_ROOT/fabric-dev-servers
+./downloadFabric.sh
+./startFabric.sh
+./createPeerAdminCard.sh`

 This will open the tutorial and the four banking tabs that make up the application, as well as Playground and the REST server.